rebecca-earnest/ncov/README.md

 ## Getting Started

-The `ncov-pipeline` directory contains scripts for running pre-analyses to prepare sequence and metadata files for running `augur` and `auspice`, and run the `nextstrain` pipeline itself.
+This repository contains scripts for running pre-analyses to prepare sequence and metadata files for running `augur` and `auspice`, and run the `nextstrain` pipeline itself.

 ### Dependencies